A Modern Approach to Password Management

 Add Salt to Spice Things Up

 As worthwhile as hashing your passwords is, it’s simply not enough anymore.
-The matter of the fact is that hash functions are deterministic: the same input will always result in the same output.
+Hash functions are deterministic: the same input will always result in the same output.

 This means that, when hackers see that several users have the same hash, they know those users also use the same password.
 Some bad actors also use the rainbow table that we mentioned earlier, which contains a large database of precomputed hashes that lets them find common passwords much faster.